-On June 21, 2019, Cohen Milstein, on behalf of the Teachers’ Retirement System of Oklahoma and similarly situated purchasers of General Electric (GE) securities, filed an amended complaint with the United States District Court for the Southern District of New York in a putative securities class action against GE for alleged omissions and misstatements related to two separate, but related business initiatives, namely its failure to timely impair tens of billions of dollars in goodwill and the quality and performance of its H-class gas turbines.
+On August 30, 2019, Cohen Milstein, on behalf of the Teachers’ Retirement System of Oklahoma and similarly situated purchasers of General Electric (GE) securities, filed a second amended complaint with the United States District Court for the Southern District of New York in a putative securities class action against GE for alleged omissions and misstatements related to two separate, but related frauds, namely its failure to timely impair tens of billions of dollars in goodwill and the quality and performance of its H-class gas turbines.

 On April 25, 2019, the Honorable Denise Cote of the United States District Court for the Southern District of New York appointed Cohen Milstein Lead Counsel.
 Cohen Milstein’s client, Teachers’ Retirement System of Oklahoma, was appointed Lead Plaintiff.